mozartelio/citydesk/src/screens/README.md

 ## IS - the fault and breakdown notification application
 ## WHICH - send notifications about breakdowns to responsible structures
 ## COMPARING - to nothing
-## IT - makes the sloving of the problem faster, what even can save somebodys live
+## IT - makes the sloving of the problem faster, what can even save somebodys LIVE